 I had a multitude of reasons for travelling to South Korea.
 After being in North Korea, I wanted to visit South Korea in order to understand the differences between them.
 It was always a country that seemed unknown; a country that people rarely extensively travel outside the capital of Seoul and the beach town of Busan.
 South Korea was talked about in great detail by westerners who had moved there; a country marketed more towards its regional neighbours who also flock here because of the world-renowned K-Pop, K-Drama and K-Beauty.
 The recent success of K Drama’s like Parasite and Squid Game have propelled South Korea on the world stage.

-I choose to visit countries based on personal passions or historical interest.
-I wasn’t as excited about South Korea travel as when I first mapped out a rough route that would take me in a clockwise adventure, starting in Seoul.
-I adored parts of the capital, but overall, it wasn’t a city that really excited me in the same way as Tokyo or Beijing, or Phnom Penh or Yangon.
+I adored parts of Seoul, but overall, it wasn’t a city that initially excited me in the same way as Beijing, or Phnom Penh or Yangon.
 It’s a city that needs a deeper dive to find its hotspots and then it clicks.
-And as I passed through new towns, I realised that locals had told me things prior to my arrival which were filled with an abundance of pride (which in itself is beautiful), but which in reality were nothing more than just another nondescript town with one or two areas of interest.
+And as I passed through new towns, I realised that locals had told me things prior to my arrival which were filled with an abundance of beautiful pride, but which in reality for a tourist visitor were nothing more than just a residential town with one or two areas of interest.
 However, food enthusiasts will find smaller towns pack a punch when it comes to localised Korean cuisine.

 - 1 Korea vs Japan?
-Don’t Do This
+Don’t Do This.
+Ever

 - 2 Travel to South Korea – Understanding the Reality